Nicolas-Liu/Pokedex/README.md

-A pokedex of the 149 pokemon from the 1st generation.
+A pokedex of the first 149 pokemon.